modir/using-laminas-framework-book/version2/docs/filters.md

 which takes the single parameter `$value`.
 The method transforms the input data and finally returns the resulting (filtered) value.

-T> A concrete filter class implementing the @`FilterInterface`[Laminas\Filter\FilterInterface] interface may have additional methods.
+> A concrete filter class implementing the @`FilterInterface`[Laminas\Filter\FilterInterface] interface may have additional methods.
-T> For example, many filter classes have methods allowing configuration of the filter (set filtering options).
+> For example, many filter classes have methods allowing configuration of the filter (set filtering options).

 ## Standard Filters Overview